synchrony/smsn-why/incomplete/epistemology and voter despair.md

+[Why the argument is incomplete: Semantic Synchrony might currently allow only small technologically savvy groups who trust each other to share a knowledge base.]

 Voter apathy is, largely, despair in social epistemology.

 In private epistemology, almost everyone seems to have faith.
 You come to know what you know, somehow, and you believe that you did it the right way.
 Even if you don't remember how you made them, you tend to think your beliefs have good foundations.